 Skip to main content

-“Inside risks” are those which threaten the home because of potential liability created by the home itself.
+“Inside risks” threaten the home because of potential liability created by the home itself.
 This would encompass injuries on the property, such as slip/falls, pool accidents, and even liability for guests drinking at the home and then driving (including guests of teenage or college-age children).
-While these risks are quite rare, they can be significant in terms of potential liability.
+While these risks are rare, they can be significant in terms of potential liability.

 The best way to shield the home (and other assets) from inside risks is to use insurance – specifically, homeowners and umbrella coverages.
-Homeowners insurance will often be required by lenders if one has a mortgage on the property but required coverage amounts are a floor and may not be adequate for sufficient protection.
+Homeowners insurance will often be required by lenders if one has a mortgage on the property, but minimum required coverage amounts may not be adequate for sufficient protection.
 Umbrella coverage should also be considered essential, even if not required by lenders.
-Given its low cost (millions of dollars of coverage can often be obtained for less than $1,000 annually), umbrella coverage is an efficient asset protector.
-One should be sure that the terms of the umbrella policy “fit” with the homeowners and auto policies, so there is no gap in coverage.
+Given its low cost (millions of dollars of coverage can often be obtained for around$1,000 annually), umbrella coverage is an efficient asset protector.
+One should be sure that the terms of the umbrella policy “fit” with homeowners and auto policies, so there is no gap in coverage.

-“Outside risks” to the home are potential claims against the homeowner (or spouse) for any reason.
-These types of risks include potential claims for medical or professional malpractice, auto accidents and contractual liability or claims arising from personal guarantees.
-There are several tools to shield the home and its equity from such potential claims:
+“Outside risks” to the home are potential claims against an individual (or spouse) for any reason.
+These types of risks are typically more common and can include potential claims for professional malpractice, auto accidents and contractual liability or claims arising from personal guarantees.
+There are several tools to shield the home and its equity from these types of potential claims:

 1. State Homestead Law